apache/systemds/hadoop-batch-mode.md

 # Recommended Hadoop Cluster Configuration Settings

-Below are some recommended Hadoop configuration file settings that may be of assistance when running SystemML on Hadoop in a clustered environment.
+Below are some recommended Hadoop configuration file settings that may be of assistance when running SystemDS on Hadoop in a clustered environment.

 <table>